-Now, you can install erlang package on your system using the following command:
+Now, you can install the Erlang package on your system using the following command:

 Run the following command to verify whether Erlang is installed or not:

-Let’s start with hello world program on erlang.
-First create file helloworld.erl with following content:
+Let’s start with a hello world program on erlang.
+First, create a file

 Add the following content:

-Compile the hello world program using below command:
+Compile the hello world program using the below command:

 Now, run your program using the below command: